bonsaiilabs/react-js-material-ui-stratafly/README.md

 Before running the project, please make sure you have the following:

 - Node.js LTS version which can be found [here](https://nodejs.org/en/download/).
 The course is upto date using this version at all times.
-- Below is the help section that can answer some of the common questions you may have.
+- Please refer to the help section below to resolve most common questions.

 ## Help